d2l-ai/d2l-en/chapter_introduction/intro.md

 ![The interaction between reinforcement learning and an environment.](../img/rl-environment.svg)

-It's hard to overstate the generality of the RL framework.
+It is hard to overstate the generality of the RL framework.
 For example, we can cast any supervised learning problem as an RL problem.
 Say we had a classification problem.
 We could create an RL agent with one *action* corresponding to each class.